mghextreme/hl7-generator/README.md

 # HL7 Generator

+## Development setup

+To run it locally, run `npm install` to install any required packages.

+### Rust Cargo and Tauri

+If you wish to deploy it as an application, you must install [Rust Cargo](https://win.rustup.rs/x86_64) and [Tauri](https://tauri.studio/en/docs/usage/development/integration#alternatively-install-tauri-cli-as-a-cargo-subcommand).

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to [localhost:4200](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `public/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+## Creating .exe file

+> Ensure you have installed [Rust Cargo and Tauri](#rust-cargo-and-tauri) before continuing.

+After having generated the build artifacts in the `public/` folder, run `cargo tauri build` to create an `.exe` file in the `src-tauri/target/release/` folder and an installer in the `bundle/` folder within the previous.